kyarik/suspendable/README.md

 Suspendable resources are meant to be used with React [`<Suspense>`](https://reactjs.org/docs/concurrent-mode-suspense.html) (added in React 16.6) to decleratively wait while they're loading and show a fallback.

-When using a suspendable resource inside a React component, you can treat it as it already loaded - there's no need to check if it loaded or not yet because if it did not load when you try to use it, the React component will suspend and show the fallback of the nearest `<Suspense>` ancestor.
+When using a suspendable resource inside a React component, you can treat it as it already loaded - there's no need to check if it loaded or not because if it did not load when you try to use it, the React component will suspend and show the fallback of the nearest `<Suspense>` ancestor.

 ## Installation